vegetarian mexican food

 Assembly

-- Crisp tostada shells in oven at 350°F for 5 minutes
+1. Crisp tostada shells cooked in the oven at 350 degrees F for 5 minutes

-- Spread layer of refried beans on shell
+2. Spread a layer of refried beans over shell

-- Garnish with shredded lettuce, diced tomato, and crumbled queso fresco
+4. Garnish with lettuce shredded, diced tomatoes and crumbled queso frisco

 5. Stuffed Poblano Chiles Rellenos